JetBrains/Qodana/topics/qodana-yaml.md

 You can find specific inspection IDs in the Profile settings in the HTML report or in the `.xml` file with your inspection profile.

-## Include an inspection into the analysis scope
+### Include an inspection into the analysis scope

 You can specify that the files in a certain directory are analyzed by an inspection that is not contained in the selected profile.
 This can be done on a per-inspection basis.
+To include all paths in a project into the inspection scope, omit the `paths` node.

 ```yaml
 profile: